Proverbs 25 – Hezekiah’s Collection of Solomon’s Proverbs

 Is like clouds and wind without rain.

 a.
-Whoever falsely boasts of giving: There are some who give nothing but want to be known as people who gave; others give small gifts and want to be known as those who gave great gifts (such as Ananias and Sapphira in Acts 5:1-11).
+Whoever falsely boasts of giving: There are some who give nothing but want to be known as people who give; others give small gifts and want to be known as those who give great gifts (such as Ananias and Sapphira in Acts 5:1-11).
 They want the reputation of generosity without actually being generous.

 i.
 “The lesson, of course, is not to make false promises.”
 (Ross)

 b.
 Is like clouds and wind without rain: When the clouds and wind of a storm come, we expect life-giving rain.
 When the clouds and wind are without rain, it is a disappointment – just like he who falsely boasts of giving.

 i.
 The short New Testament letter of Jude used this figure to describe dangerous, unproductive people (Jude 12).

 a.
 By long forbearance a ruler is persuaded: Our self-control and patience can persuade great men to our cause, even a ruler.
 William Wilberforce persuaded the leaders of the British Empire to outlaw slavery through long forbearance and dedication to his righteous cause.

 b.
 A gentle tongue breaks a bone: The patient, gentle words of a wise man or woman can have a great impact over a long period of time.
 Such words can have bone-breaking power.